carpentries-incubator/python_packaging/episodes/04-history-of-packaging.Rmd

 within the `site-packages` directory.
 It will also install any dependencies of the project as normal.

-As  the usage of `setup.py` gained further criticism, even when used alonside `pip`.
-As library writers were able to add arbitrary code to this file, setup scripts often became very long and confusing to understand for users.
+The usage of `setup.py` gained further criticism, even when used alonside `pip`.
+As library writers were able to add arbitrary code to this file, setup scripts often became very long and difficult for users to understand.
 They could also contain potentially dangerous (or even malicious) code that may not be apparent at first glance.
 `distutils` had also supported an alternative method of specifying package metadata using an additional file `setup.cfg`, and in time this became the preferred method.